 In order to be certified, the establishment is required to have all new employees involved in the sale, handling and service of alcoholic beverages complete bartending training within 90 days of date of hire.
-Usually, the location where you work/ are applying for will alert you if you are required to become certified.
+Usually, the location where you work (or are applying to) will alert you if you are required to become certified.

-If you are required to obtain a bartending license, your class will include at least two hours of instruction time and the successful passing of a final test with a 70% or higher.
+If you are required to obtain a Responsible Vendors Bartending certification, your class will include at least two hours of instruction time and the successful passing of a final test with a 70% or higher.

 Colorado Bartender Training Curriculum:

 - Discussion concerning alcohol’s effects on the human body

 - Sales to visibly intoxicated persons

 - Sales to minors

 - How to check for acceptable forms of identification

 - Other key state laws and rules affecting owners, managers, sellers, and servers